How to Tune a Kora

 The extra string is added on the right side, just below the lowest note, slightly off-centre.
 It is tuned to B♭, not B natural.

-If your kora is tuned in E, that note becomes A, not A♯, keeping the same relationship to the string above.
+If your kora is tuned in E (See other tunings section on the left), that note becomes A, not A♯(B♭), keeping the same relationship to the string above.
 In F tuning, the 22nd string is B♭, and players often play B♭ and F together.
 If tuned to B natural, the harmony between B and F sounds less pleasing, which is why most players keep it as B♭.

 Other tunings